-Looking back upstream from the outfall, the corresponding catchment feature can be described as a main linear flowpath feature, an areal feature, a boundary feature that encompasses the drained area, a network of water body features, a network of channel features, or a network of hydrometric station features, all representing the catchment.
-The concepts and terminology used in the preceding sentences form the conceptual and semantic basis for this standard.
+Looking back upstream from the outfall, the corresponding hydrological catchment feature draining to it can be characterized or realized geographically in alternate ways: as a main linear flowpath feature, an area feature, a boundary feature that encompasses the drained area, a network of water body features, a network of channel features, or a network of hydrometric stations.
+These concepts and terminology form the conceptual and semantic basis for this standard.

-As described above, the most general abstraction of the hydrology phenomenon is the catchment.
+The most general conceptualization of hydrology phenomena is the catchment.
 A catchment is a recognized unit of study where hydrologic processes form physiographic features that are realized in various data products.
-In this specification, the term realization is used to imply that a catchment is recognized and identified for the purpose of referencing it by name or within a network of catchments.
-The term representation is used where geometry is used to represent a catchment's physical features.
-Using these definitions, we can say that a catchment is an unrealized conceptual feature that can be realized by features for use in topological networks and features with explicit geometry.
+In this specification, a catchment feature may be just an identified means of grouping hydrologic study activities and artifacts, referenced by name or within a set of catchments.
+A catchment may also be realized by catchment features and combinations of other hydrologic features whose geographic characteristics are in turn represented by one or more geometric and/or topological properties.

-Depending on application and (spatial) scale, the same catchment may be realized in many different ways.
-The following describe different examples where this multiple realization concept is important:
+Depending on application and (spatial) scale, the same catchment may be realized in a number of different ways.
+The following are examples where this multiple realization pattern is important: